 Fees & Schedule

 The fee is $1595 for the first course and $1195 each for the remaining two.
-Register and pay $3595 for the entire certificate in advance and save $390.
 Please note that textbooks are not included.

-This certificate consists of three courses and is asynchronous only.
-Students start on a date of their choosing and progress through each course at their own pace.
+This certificate consists of three courses and can only be taken online at your own pace (Online Self-Paced).
+Students start on a date of their choosing and have 6 months to complete each course.
 There are no live sessions with the instructor; however, students will have access to pre-recorded ones.
 The instructor will also be available for consultation via email.

 - Course I: Sensors & Symbology